Mondovi, Wisconsin: Appointed city officials

-Police Department
+Police department

-The Mondovi Police Department is a full time department offering 24/7 police service to the City of Mondovi.
+The Mondovi Police Department is a full-time department offering 24/7 police service to the City of Mondovi.
 The department consists of four full-time sworn officers, and four part-time sworn officers.
 The Mondovi Police Department has an officer dedicated as a working K9 handler.
 The officer works with K9 Buck, a pure bred German Shepherd, who is certified in narcotics detection and tracking.
-The department also owns an All Terrain Vehicle, which it uses to patrol the city parks and the Buffalo River State Trail, which enters the city from the east.
+The department also owns an all-terrain vehicle, which it uses to patrol the city parks and the Buffalo River State Trail, which enters the city from the east.

-Fire Department
+Fire department

 The Mondovi Fire Department consists of 30 volunteers.

-Public Works
+Public works

-The Public Works Department consists of 6 full-time employees.
+The Public Works Department consists of six full-time employees.

-Emergency Medical Service
+Emergency medical service

 The Mondovi Ambulance Service is a private service that operates in the City of Mondovi and surrounding areas.
 The staff consists of a number of volunteers.
 Mondovi EMS has two fully equipped ambulances.